garyhlai/garys-notebook-gatsby/src/pages/2019-03-09_1/index.md

 tags: ["Git"]
 ---

 You did something and ended up in the detach head branch.
 You don’t know how you ended up here but you did.
-But you want to keep everything as they are right now and make the current branch the master, instead of merging. _(Note: to check your current branch, run “git branch”, the “\_” one is your current branch)_
+But you want to keep everything as they are right now and make the current branch the master, instead of merging. _(Note: to check your current branch, run `git branch`, the starred one is your current branch)_

 Don’t freak out, but be careful what you do because one misstep might mean hours of work go right down the drain.